eyedeekay/i2pdig/README.md

         make checkinstall

 which just runs a pre-configured checkinstall command to generate a deb.
+To cross-compile a .deb for a different architecture,

+        export UARCH=$(your-architecture)
+        make checkinstall